Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

 Complete and submit a program application: Please mail completed applications (including all required documentation and information specified in the application instructions) to:

-Kaiser Permanente will review submitted applications when they are complete and will determine whether you are eligible according to the Kaiser Permanente Medical Financial Assistance Policy.
-Incomplete applications may result in a delay in processing or denial of your MFA application, but Kaiser Permanente will notify applicants and provide an opportunity to send in the missing documentation or information, by the required deadline.
+Kaiser Permanente will review submitted applications when they are complete and will determine eligibility according to the Kaiser Permanente Medical Financial Assistance Policy.
+Incomplete applications may result in a delay in processing or denial of your MFA application; Kaiser Permanente will notify applicants and provide an opportunity to send in the missing documentation or information, by the required deadline.

 This may be a hard time for you financially.
 If you need help paying for needs other than health care, there are community resources and programs that can help.
 For more information on programs that may save you money, visit myadvocatehelps.com.
 Examples include:

 - Food stamps through the Supplemental Nutrition Assistance Program (SNAP)

 - Local food pantries and community centers